 In the foundation stage children will spend much of their time on literacy activities.
 As they move up the academy, literacy provision will change and develop to suit children’s needs as they develop basic skills and become confident readers and writers.
 In key stage 1 we use the Letters & Sounds system for phonics learning.

-At Greenfield we have been developing the teaching of Mathematics, in particular we have focussed on our approach to ensure that all children are given the opportunity to master all aspects of mathematics.
-Lesson are delivered by focussing on the 3 over-arching aims of the National Curriculum: Fluency, Reasoning and Problem Solving, this ensures that children have a deep understanding of concepts before moving on.
+At Greenfield we have been developing the teaching of Mathematics, in particular we have focused on our approach to ensure that all children are given the opportunity to master all aspects of mathematics.
+Lessons are delivered by focusing on the 3 over-arching aims of the National Curriculum: fluency, reasoning and problem Solving.
+This ensures that children have a deep understanding of concepts before moving on.

 We use Times Tables Rockstars to promote the fluency of multiplication skills.
 Your teacher will give your child their login username and password – you can login by clicking here.

 Mathletics is also used to promote the practice of key Maths skills.
 Children can play Maths games independently or compete against friends.
 Again your teacher will provide you with your child’s login and you can access Mathletics by clicking here.